andrewshortall/product_client_react/README.md

 To **build** the project:

--  Development environment: `webpack --mode development`
+-  Development environment: `npm run build`
--  Production environment: `webpack --mode production`
+-  Production environment: `npm run build-prod`

 The build artifacts will be stored in the `dist/` directory.

 To **run tests** using [Jest](https://jestjs.io/):

-`jest`
+`npm run test`

 ## File structure